 While there are many applications for a host access solution like Inventu Flynet Viewer, the three primary uses are:

-Only Inventu provides the full value for your maintenance and subscription investments with continuous enhancements and bug fixes.
+Purchase directly from Inventu to avoid potential Copyright violations: Only Inventu provides the full value for your maintenance and subscription investments with comprehensive support, continuous enhancements and bug fixes.

 Absolutely!
 Many organizations are struggling with the problems imposed by running HOD as a Java Applet ever since Oracle deprecated support for applets.
 Even without the deprecation, major browser vendors have removed support for Java embedded in a web page.